ruthishkumar18/leetcode-sql-50-days/README.md

 # 🟦 LeetCode SQL – 50 Days Challenge

-This repository contains my daily solutions for the **50-Day LeetCode SQL Challenge**.
+This repository contains my daily solutions for the **50-Days LeetCode SQL Challenge**.
 Each day includes:
 - The problem summary
 - A simple SQL solution
-- A clear explanation

 ---